Jenna Lyons

 Jenna Lyons (born June 8, 1968) is an American fashion designer, businesswoman, and television personality.
 Lyons was the executive creative director and president of retailer J.Crew from 2010 until April 2017, when she announced her departure from the company.
 Lyons began working for J.Crew in 1990 and held various positions throughout her twenty-seven years at the company.
 In 2013, Lyons was referred to as the "Woman Who Dresses America".
 She is the CEO and co-founder of LoveSeen, a false eyelash beauty brand.
-She is also known for starring in the reality television series Stylish with Jenna Lyons and The Real Housewives of New York City, which she joined in the show's fourteenth season.
+She is also known for starring in the reality television series Stylish with Jenna Lyons and The Real Housewives of New York City, which she starred in from 2023 to 2025.

 Early life and education

 Jenna Lyons was born Judith Agar Lyons in Boston, Massachusetts.
 Her family then moved to Palos Verdes, California, when she was four, where she endured heavy bullying throughout her youth due to her "gawkiness" and specific health problems; Lyons suffered from incontinentia pigmenti, a genetic disorder which scars the skin, causes hair to fall out in patches, and causes teeth to be malformed—hence the reason she wears dentures.

 Much of Lyons' outlook and adolescent interests stemmed from her negative experiences.
 On the subject of growing up, and of her health, Lyons stated that: "[My health] made me introverted, but it was also the reason I loved fashion, because it can change who you are and how you feel, and that can be magical."
 Her mother was a piano teacher who encouraged her to get creative, leading to an interest in the fashion industry.
 Lyons, in spite of any setbacks, loved to rebel against her school uniform, and learned to sew by the seventh grade, which gave her more confidence.
 One of her personal motivations for success stems from witnessing her parents' divorce, and forming the subsequent conviction at a young age to never need to rely on a man to get-by.

 After high school, Lyons enrolled at Otis College of Art and Design in Los Angeles, before then transferring to Parsons’ BFA Fashion Design program in New York City.
 Lyons graduated in 1990, alongside classmate and designer Derek Lam.
 During her senior year at Parsons, Lyons interned for fashion designer Donna Karan.